-Alexander Cooley is professor and chair of the Political Science Department at Barnard College, Columbia University in New York.
-He also is a PhD Advisor at Columbia University and a Faculty member of the Harriman Institute and Saltzman Institute for War & Peace Studies.
-Professor Cooley's research examines how external actors have shaped the political development, regime survival and sovereignty of the post-Communist states, with a focus on post-Soviet Central Asia and the Caucasus.
+Alexander Cooley is professor of political science at Barnard College and director of Columbia University’s Harriman Institute in New York.
+He also is a PhD Advisor at Columbia University and a Faculty member of the Saltzman Institute for War & Peace Studies.
+Professor Cooley’s research examines how external actors have shaped the political development, regime survival and sovereignty of the post-Communist states, with a focus on post-Soviet Central Asia and the Caucasus.

 He is the author of dozens of articles and four academic books.
 His most recent book, Great Games, Local Rules: The New Great Power Contest in Central Asia (Oxford 2012) examines U.S.–Russia–China relations in Central Asia from 2001-2010 as a case study of the emerging politics and values promoted by a multipolar world.
 Prof. Cooley’s previous book, Base Politics: Democratic Change and the U.S. Military Overseas (Cornell 2008), drew upon field research in a dozen countries to explore how democratization and political transitions in countries hosting U.S. military bases impact the standing of their security agreements with the United States.
 Cooley is now researching the rise of new norms and regional legal frameworks that are facilitating counter-democratic and human rights practices across Eurasia and the Middle East.